opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * Where can I find the policy details for this initiative?
 * What is the “E-commerce Order Approval” mini-app for?

+### I do not see this mini-app in the app.
+This initiative is currently in its pilot phase.
+Thus, only a few agencies will be onboard.

 ### Who are the participating e-commerce stores?
 * Eezee
 * Shopee